Data Certification Flow at IBM Think

 Only the files’ (encrypted) fingerprints are stored in the blockchain.
 This ensures privacy and GDPR compliance.
 However, V-ID now offers to include a cloud storage service into the certification process to store the actual files that V-ID secures.

-4: The VIDT API is the most efficient, cost effective and straightforward way to use V-ID’s data integrity platform.
+The VIDT API is the most efficient, cost effective and straightforward way to use our data integrity platform.
 It is fully compatible with all major programming languages, and therefore easy to link to any business software platform.

-7: Additional anchoring is facilitated on other blockchains besides Ethereum.
-Currently V-ID offers anchoring in Bitcoin, IBM Hyperledger, Fantom, LTO Network, Digibyte and Binance Chain.
+Additional anchoring can be done on IBM Hyperledger, Fantom and the Digibyte blockchain.
 The choice to include one or more of these chains in the anchoring process depends on the use cases’ required security (number of nodes plays a big part), costs per transaction, and speed.

 Security and speed for any size